Ordering Online - Custom Duties in Thailand.

 Go the Customs Department website ( www.customs.go.th )

-Examples of Custom Tariffs (from a while ago, may have changed a little lately) :
+Examples of Custom Tariffs, as we noticed them a few years go ( may have changed a little) :

 Coffee 40%